immerfroehlich/audio-juicer/README.md

 ------------------------
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)
+- [x] Selection of cdrom device
+- [x] Migrate to an OpenJDK version that is supported by Ubuntu (currently that is OpenJDK 11)
 - [ ] What about titles that are too long?
 Example Al Di Meola - Casino
-- [x] Selection of cdrom device
 - [ ] Remove Jitpack.io from the build and directly integrate the submodules with git and gradle
-- [x] Migrate to an OpenJDK version that is supported by Ubuntu (currently that is OpenJDK 11)
+- [ ] Remove the CoverartArchive API dependency and implement the file download myself (java or wget?)
 - [ ] Read TOC and isrc for submission of discId to musicbrainz
 - [ ] If there is only one disc for discid don't ask the user for input.
 - [ ] Show progress bar during cdparanoia ripping process